giagiannis/aura/README.md

 License
 -------
-Apache License 2.0, please refer to LICESE file for more details
+Apache License 2.0, please see the LICENSE file for more details.

 Contact
 -------